Skip to content

 What's the difference between monitoring and AIOps?

 Traditional monitoring tracks metrics against thresholds and alerts when crossed.
 AIOps uses AI to learn normal behavior, detect anomalies dynamically, correlate events across systems, and predict problems.
 Monitoring is reactive and rule-based; AIOps is proactive and intelligent.
-AIOps dramatically reduces alert noise and accelerates root cause analysis.
+AIOps significantly reduces alert noise and accelerates root cause analysis.

 How much can AI reduce alert noise?